ianrenton/planesailing-server/README.md

 * It allows Plane/Sailing Server to run on a port that Linux will let it open with normal user privileges (by default 8080) while still making it accessible to the internet on port 80 and/or 443
 * You can host other software, e.g. Plane/Sailing Client, Dump1090 etc. on the same machine.

-An example Lighttp config could be placed at `/etc/lighttpd/conf-enabled/90-plane-sailing-server.conf` and would forward all incoming requests to Plane/Sailing Server, if that's the only thing the machine will run:
+An example Lighttp config could be placed at `/etc/lighttpd/conf-available/90-plane-sailing-server.conf` and would forward all incoming requests to Plane/Sailing Server, if that's the only thing the machine will run:

 ```
-server.modules += ( "mod_setenv" )
+server.modules += ( "mod_setenv", "mod_proxy" )

 $HTTP["url"] =~ "(^.*)" {
   proxy.server  = ( "" => ("" => ( "host" => "127.0.0.1", "port" => 8080 )))